EgorSigolaev/FacebookAdsDataExtractor/README.md

 ## IMPORTANT: Publish your app in Google Play before implementing the library.
 Facebook Install Referrer Decryption Key is required.
 Otherwise the library will not be able to get installs data.
-You can get it from the link https://developers.facebook.com/apps/<your app id>/settings/basic/
+You can get it from the link https://developers.facebook.com/apps/your-app-id/settings/basic

 ## Add the library to the project